electricherd/audiobookfinder/README.md

 * rust macros (some day)

 ### Changes
+* trying xargo instead of cargo to compile (possible problems with std in cross compiling, and optimizations), but only works with nightly.
+* cleaned up deployment, added a release readme, licence to deploy as well
+* repaired deployment of binaries, including stripped and packed binaries (upx optimization doesn't work somehow)
 * included (should work fully offline later, all MIT licensed) 3rdparty css, js-scripts ([jquery](https://jquery.com),[bootstrap](https://getbootstrap.com/)) and all pages hard-included in to webserver (no loading of files, yet for development still possible), added state for server, connected websocket, designed a favicon plus logo
 * added basic webui support: http-server with websockets ([actix](https://actix.rs)), a single page application, the page and websockets are already there.
 * change uuid strings back to uuids, that old decision was due to not have uuid crate dependency everywhere, but that was a bad decision